tammo-v/astro-platform-starter/src/pages/floating-point.md

 This recursive pattern—evaluating early, discarding form, and collapsing identity—is mirrored from numerical encoding all the way up to high-level computation.

-## How Symbolic Computing Works—and What It Makes Possible
+## How Symbolic Computing Works — and What It Makes Possible

 The number is already structured.
 It does not need to be approximated or reduced.
 It can be preserved.